Shawntae Spencer

-Shawntae Spencer (born February 22, 1982) is a former American football cornerback in the National Football League (NFL).
-He was drafted by the San Francisco 49ers in the second round (58th overall) in 2004 NFL Draft.
+Shawntae Spencer (born February 22, 1982) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the Pittsburgh Panthers and was selected by the San Francisco 49ers in the second round of the 2004 NFL draft.

-Youth
+Early life and college career

-He played college football at Pittsburgh and graduated from Woodland Hills High School.
+He played college football for the Pittsburgh Panthers and graduated from Woodland Hills High School.

 Professional career

 San Francisco 49ers

-Spencer was drafted by the San Francisco 49ers in the second round of the 2004 NFL Draft.
+Spencer was selected by the San Francisco 49ers in the second round of the 2004 NFL draft with the 58th overall pick.
 He played for the team from 2004 to 2011 and started 72 of 98 games.
-He recorded 345 tackles, 11 interceptions and 2.5 sacks.
+He recorded 347 tackles, 11 interceptions and 2.5 sacks.
 He was the 49ers selection for the Ed Block Courage Award in 2009.
 The 49ers released him on March 15, 2012.

 Oakland Raiders

 Spencer signed with the Oakland Raiders on March 19, 2012.